Albany Man Pleads Guilty to Child Pornography Charges

 U.S. Attorney's Office, Northern District of New York

-ALBANY, NEW YORK – Amado Colon, age 21, of Albany, New York, pled guilty today to distributing, receiving and possessing child pornography.
+ALBANY, NEW YORK – Paul A. Light, age 46, of Albany, New York, pled guilty today to distributing, receiving and possessing child pornography.

-The announcement was made by Acting United States Attorney Grant C. Jaquith and Vadim D. Thomas, Special Agent in Charge of the Albany Field Office of the Federal Bureau of Investigation (FBI).
+The announcement was made by United States Attorney Richard S. Hartunian and James C. Spero, Special Agent in Charge of the Buffalo Field Office of Homeland Security Investigations (HSI).

-Colon, who was ordered to jail upon his plea of guilty, faces at least 5 years and up to 20 years in prison, to be followed by supervised release of at least 5 years and up to life, and a maximum $250,000 fine, when he is sentenced on November 20, 2017 by Senior United States District Judge Gary L. Sharpe.
-Sentences are imposed by a judge based on the particular statute the defendant is charged with violating, the United States Sentencing Guidelines and other factors.
+Sentencing is scheduled for July 24, 2017 before Senior United States Judge Gary L. Sharpe.
+Light faces at least 5 years and up to 20 years in prison, at least 5 years and up to lifetime post-imprisonment supervised release, and a maximum $250,000 fine.
+He will also have to register as a sex offender when he is released from prison.
+A defendant’s sentence is imposed by a judge based on the particular statute the defendant is charged with violating, the U.S. Sentencing Guidelines and other factors.

-This case was investigated by the FBI and its Child Exploitation Task Force, and is being prosecuted by Assistant United States Attorney Michael Barnett.
+This case was investigated by HSI and is being prosecuted by Assistant U.S. Attorney Solomon B. Shinerock.

 Project Safe Childhood